 The PC Gaming Power Myth

 Now, there are some instances where gamers would require a fair amount of performance in order to achieve some unusual aspects.
-One such instance is running multiple monitors to get a larger high resolution display.
+One such instance is running multiple monitors to get a larger high resolution display or brand new UltraHD (4k) displays.
 Gaming across three 24-inch monitors can be quite impressive but the hardware costs for setting it up are beyond what most people are even willing to spend on a single system.

 For those looking to use their PC for gaming but aren't looking to do a really incredibly stressing setup and would like to save some money, there are a number of options.
 Below are some suggestions for desktops and laptops.
 If you are looking at these lists, make sure to check out their graphics hardware to make sure they meet the requirements for PC gaming: